cyber-maphian/chat-system/README.md

-i build this simple chat system for me and my best frient
+A simple 2 person chat system